 There is no strict order in which various troubleshooting steps must be performed.
 The best approach will always depend on the nature of the problem observed.
-Generally speaking it is recommended to first perform some basic system health checks as described in section 2.
+Generally speaking it is recommended to first perform some basic system health checks as described in the System Health section.
 Next, it's a general best network troubleshooting practice to verify the OSI layers from bottom to top.
-Applying this best practice to an RBFS fabric, it is recommended to first verify the physical layer as described in section 3, then verify the operation of the fabric as described in section 4.1, and finally verify services that run on top of the fabric as described in section 4.2.
-Fabric and services protocol operation can be verified using the built-in RBFS capture tool explained in section 4.3.
+Applying this best practice to an RBFS fabric, it is recommended to first verify the physical layer as described in the Physical Layer section, then verify the operation of the fabric as described in the Fabric Operation section, and finally verify services that run on top of the fabric as described in the Application Layer section.
+Fabric and services protocol operation can be verified using the built-in RBFS capture tool explained in Host Path Capturing section.
 Section 5 describes RBFS logging capabilities that apply to all layers.
-Finally, section 6 provides guidance when and how to report an issue to RtBrick.
+Finally, the Logging section provides guidance when and how to report an issue to RtBrick.
 If you already know or have an indication what seems to be the trouble, you can of course directly proceed to that area and skip all prior steps proposed in this guide.